sustech-topology/TopCap/TopNN/README.md

 # TopNN: topology-enhanced neural networks

 This directory contains code for results in Fig. 5 and Table 2 of experiments with topology-enhanced neural networks.
 It contains a collection of Python scripts designed for advanced audio signal processing, feature extraction using topological data analysis, and machine learning experiments.
-The provided scripts cover a range of functionalities from preprocessing audio signals and extracting persistent-homology features, to training topology-enhanced neural network classifiers.
+The provided scripts cover a range of functionalities from preprocessing audio signals and extracting persistent homology features, to training topology-enhanced neural network classifiers.

 ## TopGRU